 a background which was a perfect fit from the scene in respect to the terrain & color palette of the scene.
 The photos came out pretty good I think.

-an energy beam of some kind that blinds the monster in the film.
+plastic to suggest an energy beam of some kind that blinds the monster in the film.
 Painting was probably the most time consuming aspect of this build but the whole process was very enjoyable which is the whole point, isn't it?